The Journey of Simplicity for a Large Format Analog Photographer is Sometimes Complicated

 Even though I have the same capabilities, my heart continues to long for simplicity in my fine art photography.
 I make the distinction between "my fine art photography" and the video courses and workshops that I develop to make a living.
 I have covered a lot of ground technically and artistically over the last 35 years in the darkroom and I am grateful for all of this knowledge and experience.
 It enables me to help others reach their creative potential.

 I recently solved my first challenge by designing and building a simple light source for making large contact prints.
 I have the added benefit of being able to do split-grade printing with this solution.
-You can watch a video of me using the setup to make a large format contact print from a paper negative.
 I wasn't satisfied with using aging incandescent bulbs, so I tested and verified that the new low-wattage LED lights work just fine too.
 That is good news for me because I use a lot of 12V LED lights and also A/C LED lights at the homestead.
 Now that my darkroom is fully in production, I can confirm that I use LED lights for everything to include my safelights, working light, and contact printing.

 ON THE HORIZON